Agile Software Development: Definition, Manifesto, Framework, And Benefits

 • Projects on fixed timelines

-Frameworks of Agile Software Development
+Frameworks of Agile software development

 Speaking of Agile, we couldn’t leave out frameworks related to the software development lifecycle.
 The methodologies may focus on the practices or on the workflow.
 Some of them are well-known outside of the IT field, for example: